vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 (? this is a ui control available to students)

-(I can't figure out how this gets surfaced to the forum roles)
+(?
+I can't figure out how this gets surfaced to the forum roles)

 ==================
 Deleting posts